wiggi/Fairbrix/README.rst

-Tenebrix - a cryptocurrency with solid stance in favor of CPU and against GPU PoW based on scrypt
+Fairbrix - a cryptocurrency with solid stance in favor of CPU and against GPU PoW based on scrypt

 Based on multicoin-QT

 ATTENTION!!!
-DON'T FORGET TO PLACE tenebrix.conf into your APPDATA or default tenebrix folder (%APPDATA%\tenebrix on Win, ~/.tenebrix/ on Unixes)
+DON'T FORGET TO PLACE fairbrix.conf into your APPDATA or default fairbrix folder (%APPDATA%\fairbrix on Win, ~/.fairbrix/ on Unixes)

 KNOWN BUG ON LINUX:
 daemon being set to 1 seems to mess with Linux users on Ubuntu and some others.
 If getting segfaults use daemon=0.